fulmicoton/fattable/README.md

  - **powerful and unbloated** : Design is up to you.
 Style the table via css and use your painter to hook up events, and render your content in your cell.

-## Limitations

-Cells must have a constant height, you need to give an array with your column widths.
-Also because it is light

 ## API